soderlind/wp-loupe/README.md

 - Automatically maintaining the search index
 - Providing customization options for developers

 > Want to write your own search plugin?
-Here's a guide to get started: [Create a WordPress custom search](https://gist.github.com/soderlind/cc7283db9290031455c5a79d40e3119b)
+Here's a guide to get you started: [Create a WordPress custom search](https://gist.github.com/soderlind/cc7283db9290031455c5a79d40e3119b)

 > Integrating with external agents or automation?
 See the new **[MCP Integration Documentation](docs/mcp.md)** for discovery, commands, auth & rate limiting (including [WP-CLI token issuance](docs/mcp.md#wp-cli-usage)).